-Saint Aloysius of Great Neck C.Y.O. announces tryout dates for both girls and boys basketball travel teams for the 2012/2013 season.
-The teams compete in the C.Y.O.
-Nassau/Suffolk League.
+Saint Aloysius of Great Neck C.Y.O. announces tryout dates for boys and girls basketball travel teams for the 2013/2014 season.
+The teams compete in the C.Y.O. of Nassau/Suffolk League.
 Tryouts are open to all residents of Great Neck.
-All grades are as of September 2012.
+All grades are as of Sept.
+1, 2013.

 Supervisor Jon Kaiman, the North Hempstead Town Board and other elected town officials welcomed over 200 students, faculty, parents, and community activists to North Hempstead Beach Park recently to raise awareness of the dangers of bullying.

 Great Neck’s Bob Litwin, International Tennis Federation (ITF) World Champion, will coach the 19th Maccabiah Grand Masters tennis team at the Games in July in Israel.
 The Grand Masters Division is for athletes aged 65 to 80+ years.

 After playing Tennis for Great Neck South High School, Litwin did not play competitively until he tried out for the Maccabiah USA Open Tennis team at 32.
 He did not make that team but made it his mission to compete for the USA at the next Maccabiah Games in 1985.
 He qualified for the Masters Tennis team at those Games, traveled to Israel for the competition and won bronze and gold medals.
 Since then, he has become a local senior legend, winning the ITF

 World Championship and 14 USTA National Championships, achieving the #1 World ranking in 2005 and being an eight-time member of the USA Senior Davis Cup Team.